BenBarnes7/benbarnes7.github.io/Untitled-1.md

  There are three stages during an elicitation activity that are applicable regardless of the elicitation technique used:

 -
-  - **oo** Introduction: sets the stage, place, and establishes the overall purpose for elicitation
+  - Introduction: sets the stage, place, and establishes the overall purpose for elicitation
-  - **oo** Body: where the question are asked and answers are given
+  - Body: where the question are asked and answers are given
-  - **oo** Close: a graceful termination to the particular activity
+  - Close: a graceful termination to the particular activity

 **       **

-**        Inputs:**
+**Inputs:**

-- **••**** Elicitation Preparation Materials ****:** Section 6.2 **       **
+- **Elicitation Preparation Materials ****:** Section 6.2 **       **
-- **••**** Product Scope ****:**  section 4.6 **       **
+- **Product Scope ****:**  section 4.6 **       **
-- **••**** Situation Statement ****:** section 4.1
+- **Situation Statement ****:** section 4.1

 **Tools &amp; Techniques:**

-- **••**** Brainstorming ****:** Section 5.1
+- **Brainstorming ****:** Section 5.1
-- **••**** Collaborative Games ****:** are a collection of elicitation techniques that foster collaboration, innovation, and creativity to achieve the goal of the elicitation activity.
+- **Collaborative Games ****:** are a collection of elicitation techniques that foster collaboration, innovation, and creativity to achieve the goal of the elicitation activity.
 Collaborative games are used to encourage team participation and enhance engagement.
 A few examples of collaborative games are:
-  - **oo** Product Box: game to focus on design of a product.
+  - Product Box: game to focus on design of a product.
 Split participants into teams and see who designs the best box.
-  - **oo** Speedboat: This game focuses on aspects of a product that participants find problematic.
+  - Speedboat: This game focuses on aspects of a product that participants find problematic.
 Problems are represented as an anchor on a picture with multiple anchors attached to a boat.
 Team assess how much faster a boat will go if an anchor were removed.
-  - **oo** Spider Web: technique used to discover unknown relationships between the product being analyzed and other products.
+  - Spider Web: technique used to discover unknown relationships between the product being analyzed and other products.
 Used to compare different products where the ideal group is the user or customer.
-- **••**** Document Analysis ****:** is an elicitation technique used to analyze existing documentation to identify relevant product information.
+- **Document Analysis ****:** is an elicitation technique used to analyze existing documentation to identify relevant product information.
 When using document analysis, it&#39;s important to recognize the accuracy and relevancy of the information being used.
 Current state documentation may represent business or technical constraints that no longer apply.
-- **••**** Facilitated Workshops ****:** structured meetings led by a skilled, neutral facilitator.
+- **Facilitated Workshops ****:** structured meetings led by a skilled, neutral facilitator.
-- **••**** Focus Groups**
+- **Focus Groups**
-- **••**** Interviews ****:**  is a formal or informal approach used to elicit information from stakeholders.
+- **Interviews ****:**  is a formal or informal approach used to elicit information from stakeholders.
 It&#39;s performed by asking either prepared or spontaneous questions and documenting the responses.
-- **••**** Observation ****:** is an elicitation technique that provides a direct way of obtaining information about how a process is performed or a product is used by viewing individuals in their own environment.
+- **Observation ****:** is an elicitation technique that provides a direct way of obtaining information about how a process is performed or a product is used by viewing individuals in their own environment.
 It is particularly helpful to observe detailed processes because stakeholders may have difficulty recalling specifics when discussing their work.
 Stakeholders may also be unaware of their actions or inactions and therefore may be unable to communicate them.
 Observation is usually performed when the observer is viewing the process worker perform the work, but it can also be performed with the observer performing the tasks firsthand.
 Main drawback is that people behave differently when they are being observed.
-- **••**** Prototyping ****:** is a method of obtaining early feedback on requirements by providing a model of the expected solution before building it.
+- **Prototyping ****:** is a method of obtaining early feedback on requirements by providing a model of the expected solution before building it.
 This provides an opportunity to validate a conceptual working solution against a set of requirements to look for potential gaps in requirements.
 Prototypes support the concept of progressive elaboration through iterative cycles of mockup creation, user experimentation, feedback generation, and prototype revision.
-- **••**** Questionnaires &amp; Surveys ****:** are written sets of questions designed to quickly accumulate information from a large number of respondents.
+- **Questionnaires &amp; Surveys ****:** are written sets of questions designed to quickly accumulate information from a large number of respondents.

 **       **